BenLewies/Lifeguard/README.md

 ## Setup and Run

 Before beginning, please ensure that the .Net 6 runtime is installed on the target machine.
+You can download it from [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 1. **Build the solution**: Open the solution in Visual Studio, and build it by clicking `Build -> Build Solution`.
 All projects are built into the `Net6Publish` directory at the solution root.